-Classic 1980’s DRAM where for a single strobe of RAS (row) could be followed by multiple strobes on CAS (column) addresses as the fastest access/refresh to the next 6-bit column address in memory.
+Classic DRAM of the 1980’s where for a single strobe of RAS (row) , could be followed by multiple strobes on CAS (column) addresses as the fastest change to the next 6-bit column address in memory.
 It was that 1980’s Refresh Procedure that the end-product company had to make for itself, with either COTS logic chips and Programmable Logic Array (PAL) or a custom chip.
 SDRAM does much of that for the processor designer today.

 [Hardware / Software K. Howell 6502, two 64Kx4 DRAM chips, TTL logic.